The Work Continues

 Merriam-Webster Logo

-How many sleepy words can you find?
+How many old-school arcade games can you find?

 O